Soil Contamination Testing for Limited Environmental Assessment Services

 Soil contamination testing is the process of screening the subsurface for signs of recent environmental impact.
 To illustrate, geologists work with special drilling technicians to collect discrete samples of soil, groundwater, and soil gas.
 Afterward, these samples undergo laboratory testing for various industrial chemical compounds.
 Lastly, a professional geologist evaluates the data and findings, to prepare a scientific report with conclusions and recommendations.
 This type of work falls under the “Environmental Site Assessment” category of services and generally follows EPA standards and guidelines.
 Updated November 5, 2023.

 Soil Contamination Test

-The objective of a limited subsurface investigation is to perform soil contamination testing, and determine whether impacts exists in the subsurface.
+The objective of a limited subsurface investigation is to perform soil contamination testing and determine whether impacts exist in the subsurface.
 This commonly includes shallow soil and groundwater underlying a property.
-Additionally, shallow soil-gas underlying a property or building foundation can be screened for contaminants in vapor form.
+Additionally, shallow soil gas underlying a property or building foundation can be screened for contaminants in vapor form.
 Additionally, a geophysical survey can also identify the precise location of any underground storage tanks (USTs) or other subsurface features.
 For instance, clarifiers, utility lines, pipelines, and more.

 Limited Soil Contamination Testing

 Each subsurface investigation must be custom in scope, on the basis of site-specific characteristics.
-The general scopes of work vary from site to site and depend on local geology, chemicals of concern, job site history, and areas of concern.
+The general scope of work varies from site to site and depends on local geology, chemicals of concern, job site history, and areas of concern.
 Geo Forward prepares custom scopes of work for limited subsurface investigations, with an emphasis on quality and client inquiries.
 All soil contamination testing projects are under the supervision of a professional geologist and engineer.
 And work must be in accordance with the latest EPA methodologies for sampling, testing, and reporting.

 When a Full-Scope Phase 2 ESA is Necessary